bloominstituteoftechnology/Sprint-Challenge--User-Interface/Answers.md

 5. What is the git command to commit staged changes as well as write a message?

-The git command would be "git commit -m 'this is where your description message would go'"
+The git command would be "git commit -m 'this is where your description message would'".